EsotericSquishyy/ergo/README.md

     </tr>
 </table>

-For the best outcome this function should be called before any content is rendered to enforce consistency of the documents content.
+This function should be called before any content is rendered to enforce consistency of the document content.
 The following is a sample header:

 ```typ
 #import "@local/superTheorems:0.1.0": *